golang/vulndb/format.md

 ```
 [links]
 ```
-The `links` section of the TOML contains further information about the vulnerability.
+The `links` section of the YAML contains further information about the vulnerability.

 ```
 commit = "https://github.com/example/module/commit/abcd"